Newcastle 1 Town 0: Terriers undone by late Ayoze Perez strike

 The former Liverpool midfielder's driven shot was tipped by Gayle on its way through, but Jonas Lossl and the Town defence were relieved to see the effort flash narrowly wide.

-Rafa Benitez's side turned up the pressure in the following minutes, with forward Gayle handed a glorious one-on-one opportunity in front of the Gallowgate End.
+Rafa Benitez's side turned up the pressure in the following minutes, with Ritchie handed a glorious one-on-one opportunity in front of the Gallowgate End.

-Danish stopper Lossl, who became a permanent Terrier over the international break, was out quickly however, and smothered the ex-Crystal Palace man's shot.
+Danish stopper Lossl, who became a permanent Terrier over the international break, was out quickly however, and smothered the ex-AFC Bournemouth man's shot.

-The pacey striker went even closer minutes later when Shelvey released him with a quickly-taken free kick.
+Teammate Gayle went even closer minutes later when Shelvey released him with a quickly-taken free kick.

-Gayle beat the offside trap and ran clear one-on-one with Lossl once more.
+The forward beat the offside trap and ran clear one-on-one with Lossl once more.

 He tried a delicate dink over the Dane, but the ball inched just wide of the post – much to the relief of the sleeping Town defence.